Signature Private Tour · 13 Days · 12 Nights

 • Ain Diab Corniche

-• Casablanca hotel
+• Casablanca overnight

 Casablanca → Rabat

-Hassan II Mosque & Morocco's Royal Capital
+Hassan II Mosque & the Royal Capital

 • Hassan II Mosque (interior)